 Presenter: Kathleen Kaib, MSS, MLSP, LCSW

-(Please arrive at 9:30 for light breakfast, sign-in, and socialization.)
+(Please arrive at 1:30 pm for light snacks, sign-in, and socialization.)

 (Exact location will be emailed after you register.)